 7. Digital Boundaries: Protecting Focus

 Phones and screens are part of life.
 But too much time online harms attention and increases stress.
 Studies show social media overuse raises anxiety and comparison.
+France passed a law in 2017 giving employees the ‘right to disconnect’ from emails after work hours, recognizing that constant digital connection harms mental health.

 A healthy mind sets limits.
 No phone at dinner.
 No screen just before sleep.
 Replace 10 minutes of scrolling with journaling or walking.
 Small shifts protect your focus and calm.